SkoolNotes/Taproot/2020BIO101/KBhBIO101HumanDiseases.md

 After reading the intron, they are spliced out during mRNA processing => done by the "splicesome".
 The mRNA, after splicing, is "capped and tailed" to mark pre-processing completion, at which point they leave the nucleus + go to the ribosome.

 ### Translation => RNA-directed polypeptide synthesis
 Mature mRNA sent to ribosome.
+Ribosome located in the cytoplasm in the Eukarotes, whereas

 * Ribosone reads the mRNA in groups of 3s ("codons") by matching with the corresponding nucleotides
 * Translates mRNA to tRNA — anti-codon pairs